DamienBlanco/Valheim-on-AWS/README.md

 - sudo apt update
 - sudo apt install lib32gcc-s1 steamcmd"
 - cd ~

-Next, run this long command: "steamcmd +force_install_dir /home/Ubuntu/.steam/steamapps/common/valheim +login anonymous +app_update 896660 validate +exit".
+- steamcmd +force_install_dir /home/Ubuntu/.steam/steamapps/common/valheim +login anonymous +app_update 896660 validate +exit

-This launches steamcmd, sets the install directory, logs in using an anonymous user, downloads Valheim (896660 is the identifier used for Valheim in steam's database), verifies installation, and then exits the steamCMD utility.
+The last command launches steamcmd, sets the install directory, logs in using an anonymous user, downloads Valheim (896660 is the identifier used for Valheim in steam's database), verifies installation, and then exits the steamCMD utility.

 Next we'll create a simple shell script that can be run to easily update Valheim.
 You can navigate to inside the Valheim install directory or simply place it in the /home/ubuntu location.